-Laverne Cox The Trans List Photos at The Dorsky Museum, New Paltz, NY The Samuel Dorsky Museum at SUNY New Paltz announces “Timothy Greenfield-Sanders: The Trans List,” an exhibition featuring 40 portraits and a film by legendary photographer and filmmaker Timothy Greenfield-Sanders.
-Curated by Dorsky Museum curator of exhibitions and programs Anastasia James, the exhibition will be on display from Aug.
+Laverne Cox The Trans List Photos at The Dorsky Museum, New Paltz, NY The Samuel Dorsky Museum at SUNY New Paltz presented “Timothy Greenfield-Sanders: The Trans List,” an exhibition featuring 40 portraits and a film.
+Anastasia James curated the exhibitions and programs.
+The exhibition ran from Aug.
 29 through Dec.
 9, 2018, in The Dorsky’s Morgan Anderson and Howard Greenberg Family galleries.
-A public opening reception will be held on Saturday, Sept.
+A public opening reception was held on Saturday, Sept.
 15, from 5–7 p.m.

 The Trans List at Haugar Vestfold Kunstmuseum, Norway Hope you speak Norwegian Tvillingbroren som ble søster.
 Den amerikanske filmskaperen og kunstneren Timothy Greenfield-Sanders har portrettert kjente transpersoner fra USA.
 Serien som han har kalt The Translist (2016), er en oppfølger til et konsept han startet med for 11 år siden med The Black List, The Latino List, The Out List og The Women’s List, som alle spiller på en form for etnisk og kjønnspolitisk klassifisering av mennesker.
 En av personene han har fotografert til The Translist, er Nicole Maines.
 Nicole fikk navnet Wyatt da hun ble født som tvillingbroren til Jonas i 1997, men allerede som fireåring spurte hun foreldrene om når hun kunne bli jente.
 I starten var det ingen av klassekameratene som brydde seg om Nicole valgte å kle seg i jenteklær.
 Men så tok det en sørgelig vending.
 Nicole ble utsatt for mobbing og [...]